marcoguerri/marcoguerri.github.io/_posts/2017-02-11-python-branch-prediction.markdown

-The percentage of instructions executed does not necessarily translate into the same execution time weight, although it is reasonable to expect that `PyEval_EvalFrameEx` be also the major contributor in terms of time.
+The percentage of instructions executed does not necessarily translate into the same execution time weight, although it is reasonable to expect that `PyEval_EvalFrameEx` is also the major contributor in terms of time.
 For each function listed above, I created an histogram of the instructions executed.

 {% assign list = "PyEval_EvalFrameEx,